Solid Organ Transplant

 Highlights of Experience

-The solid organ transplant residency at the University of Utah is one of only a few ASHP-accredited solid organ transplant residencies in the United States.
+The Postgraduate Year Two (PGY2) Pharmacy Residency in Solid Organ Transplant at University of Utah Health will provide a diverse experience balancing clinical, academic and research experiences in an academic medical center.
+Residents will learn the skills necessary to develop a patient-centered, evidence-based, collaborative practice.
 Graduates of our residency have gone on to careers in academia, clinical practice, research and pharmaceutical industry.
 The medical staff actively participates in residency training.
 The resident will have the unique experience of not only participating in the care of heart, lung, liver, kidney and pancreas transplant recipients, but will be part of a comprehensive specialty pharmacy service line.

 Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience) with a minimum GPA of 3.1 on a 4.0 scale.
 Residents must have completed an accredited PGY1 pharmacy residency program.
 Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah within the first 60 days of the start of the program year.